Crime

 What is PM2BTC?

 PM2BTC is a no KYC exchange that has been operational since 2014 and is closely associated with Ivanov (a.k.a.
 UAPS).
-Similarly to UAPS and Cryptex, the service facilitated activity on behalf of ransomware actors, fraud shops, in addition to the facilitation of sanctions evasion.
-Today’s press release from Treasury highlighted that nearly half of all PM2BTC funds involved clearly illicit sources.
+Similar to UAPS and Cryptex, the service facilitated activity on behalf of ransomware actors, fraud shops, and sanctions evasion networks.
+Today’s Treasury press release highlighted that nearly half of all PM2BTC funds involved clearly illicit sources.

 On-chain activity of Cryptex, UAPS and PM2BTC

-Cryptex has processed nearly $7 billion worth of crypto transactions over its lifetime, primarily in BTC and LTC.
+Cryptex has processed over $5.88 billion worth of crypto transactions over its lifetime.
 Between 2018 and mid-2019, most of its received value came from mainstream services, with some upticks in value received by fraud shops and risky entities.
 Since the end of 2019, Cryptex has received most of its value from fraud shops, followed by mainstream services, risky entities, and ransomware services.

 In the below Chainalysis Reactor graph, we see Cryptex’s relationship to a selection of ransomware actors, including underground laundering services, underground call services, and malware-as-a-service providers.
 Cryptex has processed hundreds of millions of dollars in ransomware proceeds.